Content-based assessment options. Functions and types of assessments. Problems of psychology of young children educational materials

 Learn to select test words for words with an unstressed vowel.

-Teacher: Do you think these tips are important to you or not?
+Teacher: Do you think these tips are important for you or not?
 Why?

 Children: These tips are important because we can honestly say what didn't work out.
-And next time, maybe we won't make mistakes.
+And next time, perhaps, we won’t make a mistake.

 Teacher: To give yourself advice, what is important to learn?